HaxeFoundation/HaxeManual/content/11-haxelib.md

 <!--label:haxelib-->
 ## Haxelib

-Haxelib is a way to find and share Haxe code libraries.
-Haxelib is the package manager for the Haxe Toolkit.
+Haxelib is the package manager for the Haxe Toolkit, and is one way to find and share Haxe code libraries.

 More information and many free libraries can be found at [lib.haxe.org](https://lib.haxe.org/)